hyvor/smtp-simulator/README.md

 This is a simple SMTP simulator server for bounces, complaints, etc.

-### Installation
+## Installation

 <!--  -->

-## Email Addresses
+### Email Addresses

-You can use the following email addresses to simulate different scenarios:
+Send emails to the following addresses to simulate different scenarios.

-### Accept
+#### Accept

 | Email Local Part | Description                                            | Status Code | Enhanced Code |
 | ---------------- | ------------------------------------------------------ | ----------- | ------------- |
 | `accept@`        | Accepts the email and simulates a successful delivery. | 250         | 2.0.0         |

-### Synchronous Bounces
+#### Synchronous Bounces

-These emails respond with a bounce immediately within the SMTP transaction.
+These emails respond with a bounce immediately within the SMTP transaction (when the DATA command is completed).

 | Email Local Part | Description                                                          | Status Code | Enhanced Code |
 | ---------------- | -------------------------------------------------------------------- | ----------- | ------------- |